0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/accelerated-database-recovery-troubleshoot.md

 A large value in the `pvs_off_row_page_skipped_low_water_mark` column might be an indication of a cleanup delay because of a long-running query on a secondary replica.
 In addition to holding up PVS cleanup, a long-running query on a secondary replica can also hold up [ghost cleanup](ghost-record-cleanup-process-guide.md).

 You can use the following example queries on the primary replica to find if long-running queries on secondary replicas might be preventing PVS cleanup.
-If a write workload is running on the primary replica but the value in the `low_water_mark_for_ghosts` column isn't increasing from one execution of an example query to the next, then PVS and ghost cleanup might be held up by a long-running query on a secondary replica.
+If a write workload is running on the primary replica, but the value in the `low_water_mark_for_ghosts` column isn't increasing from one execution of the example query to the next, then PVS and ghost cleanup might be held up by a long-running query on a secondary replica.

 # [SQL Server and SQL Managed Instance](#tab/sql-server-sql-mi)